 Any medical condition or clinically significant laboratory abnormality with an onset date before the consent form is signed and not related to a protocol-associated procedure is considered to be preexisting and should be documented as medical history.
-General medical history data will be collected at screening and coded using MedDRA.
-A summary table will present the percentages of participants reporting each medical history preferred term, sorted first in alphabetical order by system organ class and then by preferred term (PT) in descending order of total frequency within system organ class.
+General medical history data will be collected at screening and coded using the Medical Dictionary for Regulatory Activities (MedDRA).
+A summary table will present the percentages of participants reporting each medical history preferred term, sorted first in alphabetical order by system organ class (SOC) and then by preferred term (PT) in descending order of total frequency within SOC.
 Preferred terms with the same total frequency will be sorted in alphabetical order.